What we say matters. In fact, it matters so much the Bible tells us:

 I grew up in a home where words were on the menu but not as a tasty dish.
-Words were used as a weapon, to break down rather than build up.
-Coming to Christianity later in life, I knew all too well the power of criticism in my own life.
+Words were used like weapons, to break down rather than build up.
 I was a wreck after high school with no clear direction and no sense that I was good at anything.
-Somehow, I pulled myself up and began to make a life in the performing arts and made a pretty good success of it.
+Somehow, I pulled myself up and began to make a life in the performing arts and I made a pretty good success of it.
 But not because my family believed in my dreams and gave me the freedom to believe in them myself.
 I just had to carve it out and go do it, find the drive within and create my own reality as I went along.
 I realized I was good at something.
 I was smart.
 I could do stuff, important stuff.

-With one sentence God spoke the universe into existence.
+With one sentence God spoke the entire, massive universe into existence.

-Here are six things you can do today for your children:
+Here are six things you can do with your words today for your children:

 “The way we speak to our children impacts who they are.
 Children hear everything we say and they take what we say as the absolute truth.
 Positive, encouraging words of affirmation lovingly spoken can set a firm foundation for a child and enable them to grow into a secure adult, unafraid to pursue their dreams and goals.
 Critical and harsh words damage the very core of who a child is.
 Toxic words can poison a person’s future and stunt their destiny.
 They grow up believing they are stupid, lazy, fat, etc. Ladybird Johnson said, “Children are likely to live up to what you believe of them.”
 And I would add, what you say about them.
 What are your words telling your child about your belief in them?
 Do you believe they can change the world?
 Then tell them!

-Two other dangers lurking in our words are comparing one child to another and also, how we speak about others especially our spouse.
-Your words will cause children to form opinions of those you talk about so be very, very careful what you say.
+There are two other dangers lurking in our words.
+One is comparing one child to another and two, how we speak about others especially our spouse.
+Your words will cause your children to form opinions of those you talk about so be very, very careful what you say.

-I’ll leave you with another snippet from Growing Great Kids that I hope will help you in your parenting journey.
+I’ll leave you with another snippet from Growing Great Kids about calling ‘those things that are not as though they are’ and I hope it will help you in your parenting journey.

 Say What You See

-”I always believed it was essential to say to Franny what I saw.
+“I always believed it was essential to say to Franny what I saw.
 As God showed me things and gave me a sense of her calling, I began to speak it out over her.
 Mike and I have always encouraged her in everything she’s done.
 We always told her she was an excellent student, she was smart and talented, she had a beautiful voice, she was a great songwriter, etc. We also continually emphasized God had a great plan and destiny for her life.
-Now, as she and her husband are new parents to a beautiful little boy, I tell her she is a great mom.
+Now, as she and her husband are parents, I remind her she is a great mom.
 God has shown it to me and I know it’s true!